vearne/autotest/README.md

 * [中文 README](https://github.com/vearne/autotest/blob/master/README_zh.md)

 ## Overview
-Automated testing framework for api services, http, gRPC
+An automated testing framework for API services, such as HTTP and gRPC.

 ## Features
 * No program development is required, only configuration files need to be written